 The worst solution to update inconvenience is to disable automatic updates.
 While updates that don’t add any new features may seem irrelevant, they’re actually doing lots of work keeping you safe behind the scenes in areas like IT security and virus/malware prevention.

 According to TrendMictro, malware and other security exploits tend to target known security holes that have already been closed through updates and patches.
 Instead of finding new exploits, it’s easier for hackers to continue to exploit the old ones and take advantage of users who do not update their computer software.

 Microsoft usually posts their updates on the second Tuesday of every month, which is commonly known as “Patch Tuesday.”
 However, this may not work well with your business if it disables employee computers Tuesday night or Wednesday morning.
 The ideal time for updates will differ depending on your business, but for the typical Monday-to-Friday 9-to-5 office, you will be best served by installing updates around 2 a.m. on Sunday morning.
 Devices can even be individually customized for each employee based on their personal schedule.

-The IT Consulting experts at MPA Networks are ready to help your business make technology work for you, not against you.
+The IT Consulting experts at MPA Networks, serving San Francisco, San Mateo County, San Jose, and other San Francisco Bay Area cities, are ready to help your business make technology work for you, not against you.
 Scheduling updates is a desktop management and support issue, which IT Managed Services can deliver.
 Contact us today to find out how we can help you better manage your office computers.